FusionAuth/fusionauth-site/site/_posts/2021-03-19-seegno-thousands-tenants.md

 **John:** To be fair, much of what we asked for has already been done.
 We would like to ask the FusionAuth team to continue improving the services' ability to handle a high number of tenants, both in performance and in the UI.

 We would also like FusionAuth to be compatible with the Kubernetes multi-cluster strategy.
 This would make it possible to deploy multiple instances across various regions to improve its availability and regional performance.

+> In our largest environment we currently handle over five thousand tenants.

 **Dan:** Other than the multi-cluster strategy you mention, have you run into any issues with FusionAuth in Kubernetes?